mendix/docs/content/best-practices/architecture/integration/process-integration.md

 draft: true
 ---

+{{% todo %}}[**MENTIONS OF IoT, AI, AND MACHINE LEARNING SHOULD BE REMOVED/REWRITTEN OUT OF THIS DOCUMENT**]{{% /todo %}}

 ## 1 What Is Process Integration?

 Process integration is a wide and important area that promises automation, digitization, and operational improvement.
 Often there is a significant business case for this type of IT development, where companies can gain on their competition by being more efficient, running lower costs, and providing better and faster services.

 When a business process runs across several systems, there will be some type of process integration.
 There are many ways this can be done:

-* **Business event Integration** – Work finishes in one app, and the next app is notified to start the next step of the process automatically.
+* **Business event integration** – Work finishes in one app, and the next app is notified to start the next step of the process automatically.
 This avoids, for example, sending emails and having to retype information into another system.

 	![](attachments/process-integration/process-int1.png)